ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 </p>

 ## Architecture
-Most previous models that attempt to achieve self-driving consists of a deep convolutional neural network (usually Inception or Resnet).
+Most previous models that attempt to achieve self-driving in video games consists of a deep convolutional neural network (usually Inception or Resnet).
 The models take as input a single image.
  Would you be able to know what to do if I give you this image?